RedStoneMango/redstonemango.github.io/index.md

 My motivation is always the end result.
 Even when debugging bugs or frustrating issues, I remind myself why I’m building something and keep pushing—_pun intended_.

 I constantly strive to learn new ways to solve problems.
 Sometimes I look back at code I wrote just weeks ago and wonder how I solved certain problems so oddly!
 This is because I’m always evolving my thinking, often inspired by conversations with developers from different languages and backgrounds.

-One quote that inspires me is from Socrates:
+One quote that nicely summarizes this is from Socrates:
 > *"He who thinks he is something has ceased to become anything."*

 It reminds me to stay humble, keep improving, and always question my old solutions.